Harshvg2021/PlayStore-Review-Processor/README.md

 ## Live Demo

-(Please Note that the backend deployed server shuts down due to inactivity due to being a free teir service, Please give it a few moments to load that data )
+(Please Note that the backend deployed server shuts down due to inactivity due to being a free teir service, Please give it a few moments to load the data , in the frist request )

 (Please Note : Data is available from November 3rd, 2024 onwards )